 Where to stay in Madrid?

 Going to Madrid with your SO?
 This is the hotel for you.
-Located really close to the iconic Puerta Del Sol, Hostal Alexis Madrid will give you the romantic atmosphere you need to spend one of the best holidays of your life.
+Located really close to the iconic Puerta Del Sol, Hostal Alexis Madrid will give you the romantic atmosphere you need to have one of the best holidays of your life.

 Where to store luggage in Madrid?